Stages of Change

 - Legal status

-- Client preference re: moderation or abstinence
+- Service user preference re: moderation or abstinence

 - Previous treatment experiences